Javier Aguirresarobe

-Javier Aguirresarobe Zubía (born 10 October 1948) is a Basque Spanish cinematographer.

-After working primarily in Spanish movies during the 1980s and 1990s, he gained international recognition for his work on the 2001s film The Others.
+Javier Aguirresarobe Zubía ASC (born 10 October 1948) is a Spanish cinematographer.
+After working primarily in Spanish movies during the 1980s and 1990s, he gained international recognition for his work on The Others (2001).
 From there, he worked mostly in Hollywood productions, ranging across multiple genres.

-He also developed collaborations with some directors, with Chris Weitz being his most frequent, working together since The Twilight Saga: New Moon.
+He is a five-time Goya Award winner (out of 10 total nominations) and a BAFTA Award nominee, among other accolades.

 Early life and education

 Javier Aguirresarobe Zubía was born in Eibar, Guipúzcoa, Basque Country, Spain, on 10 October 1948.
 He has an older brother who was an industrial photographer, whom he used to help in the lab as a teenager, and this sparked his passion for photography.

 After earning a Diploma in Optics, He moved to Madrid to study journalism, and worked at various newspapers before deciding to change tack.
 He studied cinematography at the Official School of Cinematography, which has close links to the Spanish film industry.
 Only the top nine students in the entrance exam were admitted to the cinematography course.
 The students used 35mm film.